CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 ## PART 2 : Overview

 Brief introduction to LiquidJava and how to use Refinements in Java.
-Video of 3-5 minutes:
+Video of 4 minutes:
 - Motivation
 - Explaining the examples above

 Off-video:
 - Doubts
-- Give Cheat Sheet
+- Website

 ## PART 3 : Find the Bug